Update: De Anza College no longer has a massage program but check out Skyline College in San Bruno.

 The tone of the class was professional and serious.
 I felt very secure in the knowledge that I was going to pass the MBLEX with the training I was getting.
 Strict draping procedures were in place, and everyone was required to wear shorts and for women a bathing suit top.

-Since it is a state-funded community college everyone was required to get fingerprinted for a background check by the third week of class to keep sex offenders from posing as massage students and preying us.
+Since it is a state-funded community college, everyone was required to get fingerprinted for a background check by the third week of class to keep sex offenders from posing as massage students and preying us.
 This had been implemented after some trouble in the past with sex offenders trying to take the class.
-It is an understandable precaution with such large classes and the whole student body being welcome to take the intro class.
+It is a reasonable precaution with such large classes and the whole student body being welcome to take the intro class.

 In contrast, McKinnon had a very loose policy about draping and nudity, which I found a bit annoying and unprofessional.
 Since it is a private school they do not require a background check for students, so you can end up with some shady characters to practice with.

 Learning Good Habits Helps You Avoid Injuries

 I especially appreciated the focus on proper body mechanics.
 Instead of showing us choreographed routines or strokes that had to be done precisely the same way, he showed us the elements of each type of stroke and made sure that we tailored them to our own body so we would not be overreaching or doing anything that could cause injuries down the road.